MicrosoftDocs/well-architected/well-architected/operational-excellence/observability.md

 ---
-title: Recommendations for designing and building an observability framework
+title: Recommendations for designing and creating an observability framework
-description: Learn the recommendations for designing and building an observability framework.
+description: Learn the recommendations for designing and creating an observability framework.
 The framework provides a foundation for monitoring, detection, and alerting.
 author: claytonsiemens77
 ms.author: csiemens
 ms.date: 11/15/2023
 ms.topic: conceptual
 ---

-# Recommendations for designing and building an observability framework
+# Recommendations for designing and creating an observability framework

 **Applies to: OE 07**

-This guide describes the recommendations for designing and building an observability framework.
+This guide describes the recommendations for designing and creating an observability framework.
 To effectively monitor your workload for security, performance, and reliability, you need a comprehensive framework that provides the foundation for all monitoring, detection, and alerting functions.

 **Definitions**